burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### Calling Assembler Program

-Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in a big program.
+Assembler(ASM) Language is the lowest possible level that can still be readable, but understanding it (without extra tools and extra documentation) is not easy in a big programs.
 ASM language has a close relation to target computing devices.

 One instruction in C++ code can correspond to several( 1,2,3, etc.) ASM code instructions.
 On the other hand, the same instruction in C and C++ can be emitted (materialized or generated) into different instructions in ASM Language.